-A Wi-Fi network enables teachers and students using Wi-Fi enabled devices, such as laptops, tablets, smart phones or other Wi-Fi devices to connect to the school computer network without needing a network cable.
-Wi-Fi networks consist of a combination of wired and Wi-Fi elements.
-Schools generally have a fixed computer network in place already connected to the Internet, as well as services such as printing, and file sharing, and Wi-Fi networks connect into this network, to provide one integrated network to users.
+A Wi-Fi network enables teachers and pupils using Wi-Fi enabled devices, such as laptops, tablets, smart phones or other Wi-Fi devices to connect to the school computer network without needing a network cable.
+Wi-Fi networks connect the Wi-Fi work to the fixed network and as such consist of a combination of wired and Wi-Fi elements.
+Schools generally have a fixed computer network in place already to connect to the Internet, as well as services such as printing, and file sharing, and Wi-Fi networks connect into this network, to provide one integrated network to users.
 Wi-Fi networking is being deployed in schools around the world.
 The extent to which Wi-Fi networks are implemented varies widely, from small ad-hoc access in parts of some schools, to schools that have a school-wide Wi-Fi network.
 Wi-Fi is a shared medium in that user devices share frequency channels to communicate.
-As such, it requires careful planning for dynamic usage patterns and capacity variations.
+As such, requires careful planning for dynamic usage patterns and capacity variations.
 The Wi-Fi network needs to have the capacity to handle a dynamically changing load throughout the school day.

-1.4 How ICT can Support Learning
+1.4 How ICT CAN SUPPORT LEARNING